 Remember, you are not alone.
-Although often not talked about, bedwetting is common amongst 5 and 6 year olds and up to 30% of this age group still wet their bed.
+Although often not talked about, bedwetting is common amongst 5 and 6 year old's and up to 30% of this age group still wet their bed.
 Children reach milestones at different ages in their life and learning to control their bladder at night is another developmental milestone.
 Bedwetting is often hereditary and despite how you may sometimes feel, bedwetting it not your child’s fault.
 Almost all children want to stop, but simply can’t.

 Here are some tips to help you and your child combat bedwetting once and for all:

 - Increase daytime fluids and toilet visits.
 Research suggests that children who drink water throughout the day and visit the toilet regularly will improve their bladder health resulting in improved night time dryness.
 Use a Vibrating Reminder Watch to remind your child to drink fluids and visit the toilet regularly throughout their day.

 - In simple terms teach your child how their bladder works.
 Encourage him to ‘take his time’ and relax on the toilet.
 Children who rush often don’t empty their bladder completely.

 - Rule out constipation.
 Even though you may not think your child is constipated, it's important to make sure it isn't a problem.
 Solving any constipation issues is your first step to dry nights.